eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 	- Apply data science and machine learning to a decades worth of collection
 	- Pursue a deeper study and correlation of internet routing/topology.
 	- Synthesize the analysis into dashboards or some form of reporting mechanism.
 + skill set:
+	- security O&M, security Operation & Maintenance, Operation & Maintenance security, O&M security
++ skill set:
+	- Research and design data security and privacy protection technologies in the cloud computing environment, including cloud data security storage, recovery and audit, cloud data processing and access control, cloud data deduplication and deletion, security data services related to cloud computing and big data, and junk information identification and filtering of big data.
+	- Lead compliance management of cloud data security and privacy protection.
+Identify data security and privacy protection risks, design a cloud data security governance framework, provide feasible security solutions, track identified risks, and perform post-event evaluation.
+	- Implement cutting-edge data protection and privacy protection technologies in business scenarios.
+	- Strong interest in cloud computing data security and privacy protection, and desire to face and resolve challenging data privacy issues
+	- Familiar with data security management and technical solutions, including cutting-edge cryptography technologies (for example, secure multi-party computation) or privacy protection technologies (for example, differential privacy)
+	- Good knowledge of compliance requirements such as China's cybersecurity law and the EU's GDRP
+	- Profound understanding of data security risks, and technical and statistical background preferred
++ skill set:
+	- Plan and optimize overall product security architecture.
+Lead architecture analysis, module design, and feature design of Identity and Access Management (IAM) on HUAWEI CLOUD.
+	- Support end-to-end delivery of IAM service features and compile core code, covering phases including requirement analysis, module design, development, and rollout.
+	- Gain insight into the cutting-edge technical issues of identity authentication security, and transform cutting-edge technologies into feasible IAM features.
+	- Computer science, software engineering, information security, cryptography, or related major
+	- Proficient in Java, Python, or C/C++ programming.
+Solid knowledge of data structures and algorithms as well as software engineering and agile development models.
+Skilled at using various design modes
+	- Expertise in key management systems, common web security attacks, and vulnerability scanning technologies.
+Those have participated in large-scale public and private cloud security assessment and security hardening projects preferred
++ skill set:
 	- Red Hat's Customer Identity and Access Management team is looking for a Software Engineer to join us.
 In this role, you will collaborate with a diverse and innovative team responsible for the key authentication, authorization, and user management service for Red Hat's open hybrid cloud platform and its surrounding integrations.
 You will work on the full-stack design, development, testing, and release of single sign-on (SSO) and related applications, with a focus on backend development.
 While we revamp this service for the next generation of Red Hat’s cloud offerings, you will closely collaborate with the Red Hat SSO team and contribute to the upstream Keycloak community.
 As a Software Engineer, you will contribute to the team's capabilities by demonstrating technical competence, exceptional communication skills, personal initiative, creativity, desire to learn, transparency, and ability to work as part of a team.
 Successful applicants must reside in a state where Red Hat is registered to do business.
 	- Collaborate with your peers, design, develop, test, maintain, and operate primarily Java applications across large, multi-region deployments